Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Data and Methods

 We utilize both drogued and undrogued drifter data, in waters deeper than 500 m.
-Drogued drifter displacements, which comprise 48\% of the trajectories in the dataset, are expected to be representative of ocean velocity at 15-m depth with an estimated erroneous slip of the water past the drifter of 0.7 cm~s$^{-1}$ downwind per 10 m~s$^{-1}$ wind speed \cite{niiler1995wind}.
+Because the spatial and temporal distributions of the hourly drifter dataset are inhomogeneous (see for example Figure 1 of \citeA{Yu2019} and Figure 1 of \citeA{elipot2020measuring}), we find it necessary to consider the entire dataset to properly define a global mean velocity field upon which local variance estimates depend.
+Examination of the drifter data geographical density per calendar month (not shown) do not indicate seasonal bias.
+Drogued drifter displacements, which comprise 48\% of the trajectories in the hourly dataset version 1.04c, are expected to be representative of ocean velocity at 15-m depth with an estimated erroneous slip of the water past the drifter of 0.7 cm~s$^{-1}$ downwind per 10 m~s$^{-1}$ wind speed \cite{niiler1995wind}.
 Undrogued drifters, which comprise 52\% of the dataset, are expected to represent ocean velocities at the surface (0 m), but with a slip of an order of magnitude larger compared to drogued drifters [8.6 cm~s$^{-1}$ per 10 m~s$^{-1}$ wind speed, \cite{LumpkinPazos2007Measuring}].
 As such, undrogued drifter observations likely exhibit larger downwind velocity errors but these are yet to be comprehensively distinguished from real oceanic processes.
 For example, locally wind-driven velocities at the surface are more energetic than at 15-m depth because of vertical shear at a broad range of frequencies through Ekman dynamics \cite{Elipot2009,LillyandElipot2021}, or through surface gravity wave processes and their associated Stokes drift \cite{Polton2005}.
-Yet, undrogued drifters qualitatively capture the same KE features as drogued drifters \cite{Yu2019}.
-In particular, as shown by \citeA{Yu2019} and further confirmed here, results are nearly identical in the semi-diurnal band, suggesting that a correction for the wind slip or an adequate assessment of its magnitude would need to be informed by an unknown dependency on frequency and to take into account the entire frequency spectrum of the observable wind forcing.
+Yet, as will be seen throughout this paper, undrogued drifters qualitatively capture the same KE features as drogued drifters.
+A correction for the wind slip or an adequate assessment of its magnitude would need to be informed by an unknown dependency on frequency and to take into account the entire frequency spectrum of the observable wind forcing.
 In addition, typical estimation errors for the hourly drifter velocity estimates \cite{Elipot2016} are between 2 and 5 cm~s$^{-1}$ \cite<see Figure S2 of>{Yu2019} with unknown frequency distribution.
-As such, a comprehensive assessment of the velocity errors from drogued and undrogued drifters, and how these errors affect kinetic energy estimates in various frequency bands, is beyond the scope of this study.
-The general agreement of the vertical structure ratio in models and drifters, seen in spatial maps and zonal averages, supplies some confidence that the vertical structure ratio computed from drifters is meaningful, noisy though it may be.
+As such, a comprehensive assessment of the velocity errors from drogued and undrogued drifters, and how these errors affect signal-to-noise ratios and kinetic energy estimates in various frequency bands, is beyond the scope of this study.